raspberrypilearning/thonny-install/en/step_1.md

 sudo apt update && sudo apt upgrade -y
 ```

---- /collapse ---

---- collapse ---

----

-title: Install Thonny on other operating systems
+# Install Thonny on other operating systems

----

 - On Windows, macOS, and Linux, you can install the latest Thonny IDE or update an existing version
 - In a web browser, navigate to [thonny.org](https://thonny.org/)